SEL-Columbia/shared_solar_data_warehouse/README.md

 Description
 -----------

-This repository contains tools for assembling, loading, cleaning and aggregating <a href="http://sharedsolar.org/" target="_blank">Shared Solar</a> \"raw\" usage data into a database designed for simple retrieval at minutely, hourly and daily temporal resolutions.
+This repository contains tools for assembling, loading, cleaning and aggregating <a href="http://sharedsolar.org/" target="_blank">Shared Solar</a> "raw" usage data into a database designed for simple retrieval at minutely, hourly and daily temporal resolutions.

 Installation